ckoraka/icsc-Intro-to-accel-comp/README.md

 ### **Set-up instructions**

-All you need to do is login to one of the gpu-enabled lxplus machines :
+All you need to do is to login on one of the gpu-enabled lxplus machines :
 ```
 ssh <username>@lxplus-gpu.cern.ch
 ```

 Then you can clone the repository :
 ```
 git clone git@github.com:ckoraka/icsc-Intro-to-accel-comp.git